Yakal/Yakal/README.md

 🎓 &nbsp;Pursuing a Master's in Computer Science at the Technical University of Munich\
 🔍 &nbsp;Expertise in software development, data analytics, and optimization\
 📈 &nbsp;Academic background with undergraduate degrees in Computer Science and Industrial Engineering\
-📧 &nbsp;Feel free to reach out at fyyakal@gmail.com – I'll respond as soon as I can!
+📧 &nbsp;Feel free to reach out at fyyakal@gmail.com

 ### 🛠 &nbsp;Tech Stack